 Many younger people take part in Gap Year projects with Projects Abroad before starting university or even after graduation.
 All our volunteer projects run from four weeks upwards, so you can choose whether to spend all or just part of your gap year volunteering abroad.

 Voluntourism - also known as Volunteer Vacations - are a growing trend among working adults and retirees.
 As part of your next vacation or career break, travel alone or with a partner to volunteer with us.
-We work in Latin America, Asia, Africa, Eastern Europe, and the South Pacific.
+We work in Latin America, Asia, Africa, Europe, and the South Pacific.
 View a full list of volunteer projects.

 Group Volunteer Service Trips are available for teens and college students over the fall, summer, spring break, or winter break.
 Go by yourself and join a group, or go with your friends.
 For more information on teen and high school trips, please see our High School Specials.

 In addition to these standard projects we run an initiative called Projects for Professionals, where we organize placements specifically designed for graduates, professionals, retirees, and those on a career break looking to volunteer abroad.

 Projects Abroad also organizes High School Specials, which are safe and structured trips for teenagers and first-time travelers between the ages of 16 and 19.

 Students looking to do something different over their college spring break can volunteer abroad on our one-week Alternative Spring Break trips.